-On a consolidated group level we expect revenues to continue growing, (they are already significantly above 2019), while we expect EBITDA and operating cash flow to continue to recover and reach 2019 levels by 2023.
-The recovery will be driven by a gradual normalisation of passenger traffic levels and the success of the company's cost-saving programme, which aims at reducing costs by about \in 5 billion by 2024.
-The programme, which is ahead of plan, achieved \in 1.7 billion of cost savings in 2021 and has achieved \in 2.8 billion to date (\in 1 billion is linked to capital expenditures).
+DB's revenue recovered ahead of pre-pandemic levels already in 2021 however, EBITDA did not fully recover because revenue from the lower margin freight segments was proportionately higher than before the pandemic.
+We expect EBITDA and operating cash flow to recover to pre-pandemic levels in 2023 based on recent trading and our revised forecasts.
+Recovery will be bolstered by the execution of the company's cost-saving programme, which aims to reduce costs by more than $\in$ 5 billion by 2024.
+The programme, which is ahead of plan, achieved $\notin$ 1.7 billion of cost savings in 2021 and has achieved $\notin$ 2.8 billion to date ( $\notin$ 1 billion is linked to capital spending).

-Including the government's support measures (see subheading below: Increased importance of DB to achieve the government's CO_2 reduction targets in the transportation sector in Germany), we expect DB's funded debt to slightly increase by 2023, due to ongoing high level of capex.
-In 2021 funded debt actually decreased marginally to ≤ 29.1 billion from ≤ 29.3 billion, assisted by the ≤ 4.7 billion inflows from the government's Climate Action Programme and Covid-19 support measures.
+Including the government's support measures (see subheading below: Increased importance of DB to achieve the government's $CO_2$ reduction targets in the transportation sector in Germany), we expect DB's funded debt to remain broadly stable in 2022 before reducing to around $\in$ 38 billion in 2024.
+DB's gross debt increased to around $\in$ 41 billion in 2020 from around $\in$ 36 billion in 2019 as a result of the pandemic; however, it remained stable in 2021.